uhuohuy/GazPNE/README.md

 </p>

 Note that if you just want to use our trained model, you can skip the second step.
 Instead, you can download the [model data](https://drive.google.com/file/d/1j4CSF13Uoajcfh1h-yBuvVXo_-rub05o/view?usp=sharing) and unzip the data into the _model_ folder.
 Our model was trained based on the OSM data in the US and India.
-Thus, it can  reconginze the place in the US and India.
+Thus, it canreconginze the place in the US and India.

 ## 2.Model training
 The first step of GazPNE is to train a classification model based on positive examples from gazetteers and negative examples sythesized by rules.